JHahn42/ASCServer/README.md

 socket.emit("startLocationSelect", longitude, latitude, scoreMultiplyer);
 ```
 The score multiplyer is decided by whether the player is continuing from a previous location or selecting a new location.
 A brand new player should always have a scoreMultiplier of 1.
-Once a starting location has been selected and emitted, the player may select a travel route and receive player updates.
+Once a starting location has been selected and emitted, the player may select a travel route and receive player updates. startLocationSelect may only be called once per day per account.

 ---
 #### Set Travel Route